 As conclusion, Jack’s dad serves us aperitifs.
 We are toasted.
 My parents appreciate the music from their 1950s and relax with their cocktails.
 Mummy has decided to delay dinner until all the fractious conversation comes to a consensus.

 She broaches the topic, “It’s my rule that we not go in to eat until all is copacetic.
 I believe Father you may have allies on your side, with Burt and Susan.
-I fear we may have ganged up on you last week.”
+I fear we may have ganged up on him last week.”

 The good Father responds, “I first want to compliment the Castles on Tim’s maturity and self-confidence.
 He conducted an incredibly moving youth group at Church this week.
 You should hear his story of escaping Father Joseph’s clutches by sliding down the Church’s drain pipe.
 The kids loved it.
 It made the good father seem almost human.”